shostakovich/mugim/source/_posts/2012-12-03-ruby-reading-the-source-code-of-openstruct.markdown

 * There's a method called .id2name
 * Some random stuff about Threads
-* Serialization is called marshalling in Ruby
+* Rubyists call serialization marshalling
-* A weired way to determine if a object is frozen
+* A weired way to detect a frozen object
 * Ways to hook into the dup and clone methods

 Go read some code as well!
 Its a highly educating activity.